-In this post I’ll use real data from our own sales team, and from one of our clients, to show you how you can do the same.
+In this post we'll use real data from our own sales team, and from one of our clients, to show you how you can do the same.
 And then we'll show you the medical science behind the winning solution.

 In a past post (Every SaaS Sales Team Must Try ‘Email First’ Cold Calling), the #1 best practice we suggested was the following:

 Treat replies from outbound like inbound leads: call them within 5 minutes.

 If inbound leads fizzle out when they don’t hear back from you quickly then surely outbound replies are the same, right?

 A typical argument in support of this view goes like this…